Optimal control as a graphical model inference problem: Control as KL minimization

+where $\langle\rangle$ denotes expectation with respect to the controlled dynamics $p$, where the sums become integrals and where we have defined $\phi(x)=R(x,T)$.

+Equations \eqref{dynamics_pi} and \eqref{cost_pi} define a stochastic optimal control problem.
+The solution for the optimal cost-to-go for this class of control problems can be shown to be given as a so-called path integral, an integral over trajectories, which is the continuous time equivalent of the sum over trajectories in Equation \eqref{path-integral}.
+Note, that the cost of control is quadratic in $u$, but of a particular form with the matrix $\nu^{-1}$ in agreement with \cite{kappen_prl05}.
+Thus, the KL control theory contains the path integral control method as a particular limit.
+As is shown in \cite{kappen_prl05}, this class of problems admits a solution of the optimal cost-to-go as an integral over paths, which is similar to Equation \eqref{path-integral}.

-\section{Graphical model inference}
+\subsection{Graphical model inference}

-In typical control problems, $x$ is an $n$-dimensional vector with components $x=x_1,\ldots,x_n$.
+In typical control problems, $x$ has a modular structure with components $x=x_1,\ldots,x_n$.
 For instance, for a multi-joint arm, $x_i$ may denote the state of each joint.
 For a multi-agent system, $x_i$ may denote the state of each agent.
 In all such examples, $x_i$ itself may be a multi-dimensional state vector.
-In such cases, the optimal control computation Eq.~\ref{marginal} is intractable.
+In such cases, the optimal control computation, Equation \eqref{marginal}, is intractable.
+However, the following assumptions are likely to be true: \begin{itemize} \item The uncontrolled dynamics factorizes over components